longchao343/armodule/README.md

 The repository contains documentation for installing and utilising the ArModule.
 The repository contains description of the architecture of the ARModule and also the source code of the ARModule implementation.

+**Alvar Markers**

+Some Alvar markers can be found eg from [AlvarMarkers](https://github.com/nubomedia-vtt/armodule/tree/master/AlvarMarkers) Eg the zero marker is defined as MarkerData_0.png